Trolleybuses in Dayton: Dual-mode buses

-In fall 2016, RTA's Board of Trustees approved moving ahead with an acquisition of at least 26 additional dual-mode buses, once federal officials approved the final design; that approval was received at the beginning of 2018.
+In fall 2016, RTA's board of trustees approved moving ahead with an acquisition of at least 26 additional dual-mode buses, once federal officials approved the final design; that approval was received at the beginning of 2018.
 In January 2018, RTA placed an order with Kiepe – which meanwhile had been sold by Vossloh and renamed Kiepe Electric – for 26 production-series dual-mode buses of the same type as prototypes 1403–1404, with bodies and chassis supplied by Gillig as a subcontractor to Kiepe.
 The final assembly of all but the first two or three vehicles was originally planned to take place in Dayton, but that plan was later dropped, in exchange for an accelerated production schedule.
 In November 2018, RTA placed an order with Kiepe for an additional 15 buses of the same type.

 In April 2018, prototype No. 1404 was repainted in a new green-and-silver paint scheme which RTA said it intended to use for the new vehicles on order.
 (By spring 2021, all three other prototypes had been repainted in the newer colors.)

 The 41 production-series Gillig-Kiepe trolleybuses were delivered in the course of 2019 and 2020, the first one (No. 1951) arriving on May 3, 2019, and entering service on November 21, 2019.
 By October 2019, enough had been delivered and accepted to replace the remaining Skoda/ETI trolleybuses.
 The last 10 Kiepe trolleybuses entered service in December 2020.

-Preserved trolley buses
+Preserved trolleybuses

-Several retired Dayton trolley buses have been saved for historical preservation, including at public museums.
+Several retired Dayton trolleybuses have been saved for historical preservation, including at public museums.
 Unique 1971 Flyer E700A No. 900 has been preserved by RTA, but is not available for public viewing.
-1949 Marmon-Herrington-built trolley bus 515 was kept in operating condition by RTA as a historic vehicle, and between 1984 and 1987 it operated occasional special-event trips on the system; since 1988, it has been on static display at the Carillon Historical Park in southern Dayton.
+1949 Marmon-Herrington-built trolleybus 515 was kept in operating condition by RTA as a historic vehicle, and between 1984 and 1987 it operated occasional special-event trips on the system; since 1988, it has been on static display at the Carillon Historical Park in southern Dayton.
 Another Marmon-Herrington No. 501 is kept in storage by RTA.
 Flyer E800 Nos.
 916, 937 and 953, ex-Edmonton BBC HR150G Nos.
 109 and 110 and Skoda/ETI Nos.
 9602, 9834, and 9835 are preserved by RTA, but are not available for public viewing.
-The Illinois Railway Museum's collection includes ex-Dayton (City Transit) Pullman trolley bus 435, two ex-Dayton Flyer E800s, Nos.
+The Illinois Railway Museum's collection includes ex-Dayton (City Transit) Pullman trolleybus 435, two ex-Dayton Flyer E800s, Nos.
 906 and 925 and ex-Dayton Skoda/ETI 9809.
 Skoda/ETI 9803 was donated and returned to the Czech Republic where it is on display at a public transport museum in Strašice, near Plzeň; its new owner, Československý Dopravák, intends to operate it at the museum eventually, after completion of a currently incomplete trolleybus line there.
-Additional historic ex-Dayton trolley buses have been saved by others.
+Additional historic ex-Dayton trolleybuses have been saved by others.